RallyTechServices/patio-dashboard-apps/README.md

 # patio-dashboard-apps
-A set of apps with similar style
+A set of apps with similar style.